Published June 18, 2018 in Warp & Woof

 If your philosophy of virtual friendships leans more toward viewing the online world as an extension of IRL social networks, then meet-ups are already part of the rules.
 Your virtual friends are already granted the same privileges and access as the IRL friends – they’re the same people.
 If you prefer to maintain strict separation of the virtual from the real world, you’re probably seeing the virtual milieu as a refuge from the IRL world.
 The corollary here is that your virtual friends have more privileges and access to you than your real-world friends – you may be more reticent to express feelings with the IRL friends.
 Meet-ups may be forbidden or purely accidental.

 Technology helps provide solutions to the boundary problem with virtual friends.
 Both Facebook and Twitter allow use of photographs and videos.
 (And Instagram is built entirely around shared photos).
 Since most of us carry our phones/cameras in our pockets, visual and audio sharing is frequently part of the social media experience.
-Some research suggests thatof your personal sense of self with what you see of your friends online may contribute to depression, but the other side of the coin is that you are communicating much better using a picture of yourself — and voice if its a video — than by using written words alone.
+Some research suggests that comparative behavior of your personal sense of self with what you see of your friends online may contribute to depression, but the other side of the coin is that you are communicating much better using a picture of yourself — and voice if its a video — than by using written words alone.
 The problem is that you may impose a level of intimacy on somebody who’s not willing to accept it!
 One should avoid online bullying, in any form, even if it amounts to nothing more than bragging about, or advertising, your life.